mocdaniel/lab-argocd-odyssey/educates/workshop/content/07-first-application/index.md

 2. Tick the box **Auto-create Namespace**
 3. Confirm by clicking on **Synchronize**

-After a few seconds, all resources should display a green tick - we successfully deployed our first `Application` using ArgoCD! 🥳
+After a few seconds, *most* resources should display a green tick - the sync is still failing, though. 😐